Devendra-Mehra/Devendra-Mehra/README.md

-### I am Devendra Mehra
+### I am Devendra Mehra (Software Engineer)
-- Android Developer, Software Engineer & Tech Enthusiast, Open Source Contributor.
+- An Android Developer And Tech Enthusiast, Open Source Contributor.
 - I love to learn and contribute in any and every possible way.
 - Feel free to reach out to me anytime, anywhere!
 I'm responsive on all my Social Profiles.